Up All Night (Jon Pardi song)

-Up All Night is a country music single, recorded by American country music artist Jon Pardi.
-It was released in March 2013 as Pardi's second single from his debut studio album Write You a Song, which was released on January 14, 2014.
+Up All Night is a song by American country music artist Jon Pardi.
+It was released in March 2013 as the second single from his debut studio album Write You a Song.
 The song was written by Pardi, Bart Butler and Brett Beavers.

 Upon release, the song garnered a positive reviews from critics, particularly praising Pardi's vocal performance.
 Commercially, Up All Night peaked at numbers 10 and 11 on both the Billboard Hot Country Songs and Country Airplay charts respectively.
 It also gave Pardi his first appearance on the Hot 100, charting at number 56.
-The song was certified Gold by the Recording Industry Association of America (RIAA), with sales reaching 539,000 units in the United states as of June 2014.
+The song was certified double Platinum by the Recording Industry Association of America (RIAA), with sales reaching 539,000 units in the United states as of June 2014.
 The song also charted in Canada, peaking at number 46 on the Canada Country chart.

 The official music video for the song, directed by The Edde Brothers, was shot outside Nashville near Montgomery Bell State Park.